NumEconCopenhagen/projects-2023-philx2-nico/dataproject/README.md

 For the purpose of this analysis, the data has been cleaned and preprocessed to handle any missing or inconsistent data.

-**Dependencies**: In order to effectively execute the code, the specific dependencies must be installed.
+**Dependencies**: In order to effectively execute the code, the specific dependencies must be installed:

     - numpy
     - scipy
     - pandas
     - matplotlib
     - seaborn
     - re
     - requests
     - statsmodels